MarvinJWendt/Exif-Remover/README.md

 A quick drag and drop style windows form which removed the EXIF metadata of your images.

 You can download the latest standalone .exe file [here](https://github.com/MarvinJWendt/Exif-Remover/releases)

-Feel free to make pull-requests and issues :)